 How many days does it take for you to get bored in the summer holidays?
 Well, why not do something more exciting, spend time with your mates and maybe bag yourself a fantastic prize?

-This summer we are again running our popular Lifestyle Challenge competition which is open to all 10 – 17 year olds who are resident in York or North Yorkshire.
-We challenge you to get together with your mates, think up a project you can carry out to benefit your community and then DO IT!
+The challenge is open to all 8 – 18 year olds who are resident in York or North Yorkshire.
+Your mission, should you choose to accept it: get together with up to six of your mates – either virtually or in person (adhering to social distancing guidance) – think up a project between you and then do it!

 Judging & awards